Doxuno

 DATA PROTECTION AND EPRIVACY

-Where the Agency processes personal data on behalf of the Client (for example, CRM data, audience lists, analytics identifiers) the Agency shall do so only on the Client's documented instructions and in accordance with Article 28 of the UK General Data Protection Regulation and the Data Protection Act 2018.
+Where the Agency processes personal data on behalf of the Client (for example, CRM data, audience lists, analytics identifiers) the Agency shall do so only on the Client's documented instructions and in accordance with Article 28 of the UK General Data Protection Regulation and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025).
 The Agency shall: (a) implement appropriate technical and organisational measures (Art.32); (b) ensure personnel confidentiality; (c) assist the Client with data-subject requests and DPIAs; (d) notify the Client of any personal data breach without undue delay (Art.33(2)); (e) not engage any sub-processor without prior written authorisation (Art.28(2)); and (f) on termination, delete or return all personal data (Art.28(3)(g)).
+Where applicable, the parties may rely on the new "recognised legitimate interests" lawful basis at Annex 1 paragraph 1 to the DPA 2018 (as inserted by the DUA Act 2025).

 ePrivacy / direct marketing.
 The Agency shall comply with the Privacy and Electronic Communications Regulations 2003 (PECR), including reg 19 (cookies and similar technologies — consent required under Art.7 UK GDPR), reg 21 (live telephone marketing and the TPS register) and reg 22 (email/SMS marketing — prior consent or soft opt-in).
 International data transfers shall be protected by the UK International Data Transfer Agreement or equivalent safeguards under the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019.